 But MS poses some small problems.
 First, it tends to show itself in bits and pieces over time.
 Second, the symptoms—of which there are many—can indicate a bushel of other medical conditions.
 For example, one foot might have developed numbness.
 Maybe it started in one toe and then spread to the entire foot.
-It could be an early sign of MS. But it can also signal diabetes, or anything associated with damage to peripheral nerves (those located in the extremities and anything outside the central nervous system).
-That kind of cause is more common than conditions like MS that affect only the central nervous system (brain and spinal cord).
+Maybe it's an early sign of MS. But it can also signal diabetes, or something associated with damage to peripheral nerves (those located in the extremities and outside the central nervous system).2,3

 The need for blood work

-If blood work tests negative, the diagnostician turns to brain and spine MRIs.
-Lesions consistent with MS will appear in certain areas of the brain and cervical spine, and with a certain appearance and shape that only the trained eye can determine is being caused by MS and not a migraine, aging, or cancer.
-Radiologists and neurologists are not all equally gifted in this area, however.
+If blood work tests negative, the diagnostician can turn to brain and spine MRIs.
+Lesions consistent with MS can appear in certain areas of the brain and cervical spine, and with a certain appearance and shape that a trained eye may determine is being caused by MS and perhaps not a migraine, aging, or cancer.6 Radiologists and neurologists are not all equally gifted in this area, however.
 Doubt can linger, delaying a diagnosis and treatment.
 A misdiagnosis can delay proper treatment.

 Other diagnostic tests

 Evoked potentials testing involves sticking electrodes to your scalp.
-For vision, you stare at a checkerboard while a machine measures how long it takes electrical signals to travel from your eyes to your brain.
-For hearing, tones are sounded while the machine measures the speed at which signals travel from ear to brain.
-It’s just one more piece to add to the puzzle.
+For vision, you may stare at a checkerboard while a machine measures how long it takes electrical signals to travel from your eyes to your brain.
+For hearing, tones may be sounded while the machine measures the speed at which signals travel from ear to brain.
+It’s just one more piece to add to the puzzle.7

-Now you’ve completed all diagnostic testing for MS. After all that grief, the diagnosis should float to the surface as easily as in a Magic 8-Ball, right?
+Now you’ve completed much of the diagnostic testing for MS. After all that grief, the diagnosis should float to the surface as easily as in a Magic 8-Ball, right?
 Not necessarily.

-If you have MS and it’s early in the disease course, you might not have tested positive in all the MS tests.
-In fact, you might not have tested positive in any of the tests.
-Let’s say the blood tested negative for all differential diagnoses.
-But you also had negative lumbar puncture; one iffy spot in the brain MRI and none in the spine; iffy evoked potentials; and mostly normal physical exam with some iffy things such as numbness and one brisk reflex.
+If you have MS, you still might not have tested positive in all the MS tests.9 Let’s say the blood tested negative for all differential diagnoses.
+But a person also had negative lumbar puncture; one iffy spot in the brain MRI and none in the spine; iffy evoked potentials; and mostly normal physical exam with some iffy things such as numbness and one brisk reflex.
 Result?
 No diagnosis at this time.
 Not for MS and not for anything else.